NethermindEth/nethermind/README.md

 Library implementation from https://github.com/herumi/bls

+This has already been compiled and is in the lib folder.

+To re-generate (not usually needed):

 * Install Visual Studio C++ tools
 * Get BLS, MCL, and cybozulib_ext projects
+* We G1 (48 byte) as minmal public key so modify bls\setvar.bat to change the CFLAGS line to define BLS_SWAP_G: "set CFLAGS=%CFLAGS% /I ..\mcl\include /I ./ /DBLS_SWAP_G"
-* Open 64-bit command prompt
+* Open 64-bit Visual Studio command prompt
-* "makelib.bat dll" for MCL, then BLS, as per instructions
+* Call "mklib.bat dll" for MCL, then BLS, as per instructions
-* (Can also compile and run test projects, as per instructions)
+* (Can also compile and run test projects, as per instructions; NOTE: will use the modified setvar as above)
 * Copy the output DLL from bin folder to the library folder for Cortex

 ## Contributions